vozlt/nginx-module-sts/README.md

     * The total number of handled client connections.
   * requests
     * The total number of requested client connections.
+* sharedZones
+  * name
+    * The name of shared memory specified in the configuration.(default: `stream_server_traffic_status`)
+  * maxSize
+    * The limit on the maximum size of the shared memory specified in the configuration.
+  * usedSize
+    * The current size of the shared memory.
+  * usedNode
+    * The current number of node using in shared memory.
+It can get an approximate size for one node with the following formula: (*usedSize* / *usedNode*)
 * streamServerZones
   * connectCounter
     * The total number of client requests received from clients.